SimformSolutionsPvtLtd/NetworkEngine/README.md

 ```swift
 case afError(_ afEror: AFError)
 ```
-This error is a wrapper on error thrown from Almofire side
+This error is a wrapper on error thrown from Alamofire side

 ```swift
 case statusCode(_ statusCode: Int)
 ```
-Represents the erroros with status codes
+Represents the errors with status codes

 ```swift
 case serverError(_ data: Data)